voloudakislab/PheMED/ReadMe.md

 | rs2 | 1   | 2   | 0.038  | 0.015   | 0.026  | 0.044 | 0.01 | 0.027 |
 | rs3 | 1   | 3   | 0.045  | -0.0004 | 0.022  | 0.044 | 0.01 | 0.027 |

-Currently, PheMED assumes that study samples do not overlap.
+Currently, the phemed.py script assumes that study samples do not overlap.
 For guidance on running PheMED when studies have sample overlap, please see the [FAQ](https://github.com/voloudakislab/phemed/tree/main/faq).

 __Understanding Outputs__: PheMED produces both a log file and a csv ```<out>_Summary.csv``` with the relevant outputs.
 The csv file includes the effective dilution values (in the PheMED column).
 If CI's are computed, users can find the bounds of the bootstrapped 95% confidence interval with the columns CI_.025 and CI_.975.
 Furthermore, if CI's are computed, ```<out>_Summary.csv``` will also contain p-values for the effective dilution, denoted by the column P (see section P Values below for details).
 Finally, if the user provides sample size information for each of the studies, the csv will also produce a column estimating the dilution adjusted effective sample size in the DilutionAdjNEff column.
 For examples of output, see the output directory.